WHAT ARE PELVIC ADHESIONS?

 Pelvic adhesions require advanced GYN surgical expertise.
-They are usually caused by multiple pelvic/abdominal surgeries, infection or endometriosis.
-The Center for Innovative GYN Care surgical specialists use advanced minimally invasive GYN techniques for pelvic adhesion resection that provide great care & rapid recovery.
+The Center for Innovative GYN Care® (CIGC®) surgical specialists use advanced minimally invasive GYN techniques for pelvic adhesion resection that provide great care and rapid recovery.

 Scar tissue can involve different organs and requires a certain degree of surgical skill to avoid complications.
-Laparoscopic resection of adhesions is the preferred method due to less pain, faster recovery, and less risk of new adhesions compared to open surgery.
+Laparoscopic resection of pelvic adhesions is the preferred method due to less pain, faster recovery, and less risk of new adhesions compared to open surgery.
 Many surgeons who perform laparoscopy do not have the skills required to effectively and safely take down the pelvic adhesions.
-In the hands of unexperienced laparoscopic surgeon, resection of adhesions will result in higher risk of conversion to open surgery and injury to organs such as the bowel and bladder.
+In the hands of an inexperienced laparoscopic surgeon, resection of pelvic adhesions will result in a higher risk of conversion to open surgery and injury to organs such as the bowel and bladder.